berchoes/JokesApp/README.md

 # JokesApp

-Simple app that displays jokes about Chuck Norris.
+A simple app that displays jokes about Chuck Norris.

 Api: https://api.chucknorris.io/